Accueil > Blog

 Find YOUR ideal care home NOW!

-Yes, it is possible to retire at 55 in the UK — but the state pension is not available until age 66 (set to rise to 67 by 2028).
-However, if you have a defined contribution pension, you may begin to withdraw funds from the age of 55.
+Yes, it is possible to retire at 55 in the UK, but the state pension is not available until age 66 (set to rise to 67 by 2028).
+However, if you have a defined contribution pension, you may begin to withdraw funds at the age of 55.

 But before making this decision, it's essential to understand the full financial and lifestyle implications.